Do you want to try feeding your leopard gecko Dubia roaches?

 Juvenile and baby leopard geckos need to eat every single day.

-For both cases, the formula for how many insects to feed the leopard gecko is the same.
+The formula for how many insects to feed the leopard gecko is the same for both cases.

-The rule of thumb is to measure how long the gecko is and, for every inch long, feed them two insects.
+The rule of thumb is to measure how long the gecko is and feed them two insects for every inch long.

 For a 3″ inch baby leopard gecko, you would feed them six insects of the correct size.